Lets talk about bereavement

 My bereavement counselling is about helping you come to terms with this stage of your life.
 You will not forget the person, but I will help you move on from your present position.

-I will help you understand where you are, and point out to help you through anniversaries.
+I will help you understand where you are, and help you through anniversaries.
 These are not easy times.
 I understand them.
 I am used to bereaved people crying.
 It is nothing to be ashamed of.

 Call me now.
 I can help you.
 As I have said elsewhere, this is my number one subject.
-See my testimonials here.
+See my testimonials.